Paul Verhoeven's unrealized projects: Death Comes as the End

 In 1984, following the release of The Fourth Man, Verhoeven announced that he planned to film Agatha Christie's historical mystery novel Death Comes as the End as his next project.

 White Trash

 In the 1980s, a script by RoboCop screenwriter Edward Neumeier entitled White Trash was developed at Carolco Pictures with Verhoeven attached as the director.
-The log line reads: "a southern woman hires a mercenary to kill her sister's husband."
+The log line reads: "A southern woman hires a mercenary to kill her sister's husband".
 Approximately $320,000 in production costs was spent.

 Black Rain

-Around 1988, Verhoeven was preparing to direct Black Rain with Michael Douglas starring, however he left the project due to its lengthy development and took on an offer to do Total Recall instead.
+Around 1988, Verhoeven was preparing to direct Black Rain with Michael Douglas starring; however, he left the project due to its lengthy development and accepted an offer to do Total Recall instead.
 Black Rain was thus directed by Ridley Scott, and opened the following year.

 Rescue

 In 1989, Jeffrey Lurie announced he would be producing Rescue, a political action-thriller about the South African secret police.
 Verhoeven would have directed the project via Lurie's Chestnut Hill Productions.